Ecowiser

 To answer the question: Yes.
 You can give oranges to your chicken.
 But it’s crucial to consider the potential benefits and limitations of feeding them.

-Oranges are packed with essential nutrients like folate, magnesium, and potassium, which can improve chicken health and growth.
+Chickens can’t eat onions, but they can have a slice or two of the humble orange.
+This fruit is packed with essential nutrients like folate, magnesium, and potassium, which can improve chicken health and growth.
 However, it’s essential to balance their diet with other nutrient sources and avoid overfeeding, which can lead to health issues.

 A study conducted by Abd El Latif et al. (2010) on broiler chickens found that feeding orange peel meal (a byproduct of orange juice production) improved growth performance and feed efficiency.
 The study suggests that oranges can be a beneficial addition to a chicken’s diet when fed in moderation and as part of a balanced diet.